A Grid consists of rows and columns of data that is displayed in a tabular format.

 that will perform a search of all the row’s cells.

-These methods take a GridSearchExpression
+These methods take a GridSearchExpression argument and

 return a sequence containing

-the matching cells (Find
+the matching cells (Find)

-or columns (FindColumns
+or columns (FindColumns),

-the first matching cell (FindFirst
+the first matching cell (FindFirst),

-or the first matching column (FindFirstColumn
+or the first matching column (FindFirstColumn).

-ClassThe content to be displayed in a given cell can be accessed via it’s (read/write)
+GridCell ClassThe content to be displayed in a given cell can be accessed via it’s (read/write)

-Content
+Content property.

-property is a string value, so to display a value from any other type of
+The Content property is a string value, so to display a value from any other type of

 object, convert the value to a string.
-Empty string and null
+Empty string and null values are acceptable.

 A null indicates the cell has no content, and an empty string is considered to be